DimaMiro/essen-mobile/README.md

 # Essen
 This is my first try with React Native.
-Application has been created with using of Expo SDK.
+The application has been created using Expo SDK.
 Recipes database has been stored in Firebase.
 Lists database has been synchronized with Redux store and then with Local storage.

 ## Screenshots
 ![essen-screen](https://user-images.githubusercontent.com/15017363/61711590-af373600-ad54-11e9-89f4-16ec6025f33a.png)